adaptui/react/docs/calendar.md

 [@internationalized/date](https://react-spectrum.adobe.com/internationalized/date/index.html)
 to provide the ease of use.
 It follows the
 [Grid Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/grid/) for the keyboard navigaiton & focus management.
-Support all the features as React Aria's [useCalendar](https://react-spectrum.adobe.com/react-aria/useCalendar.html#features).
+Supports all the features as React Aria's [useCalendar](https://react-spectrum.adobe.com/react-aria/useCalendar.html#features).

 ## Table of Contents